jry23/financial-rag-assistant/financial-rag/README.md

 - No query rewriting.
 Same.
 - No structured data (GARCH/PCA) fusion.
 That's the v2 differentiator.

-The point of v1 is to have a working baseline + an eval set, so you can measure whether v2 changes actually help.
+The point of v1 is to have a working baseline + an eval set, so we can measure whether v2 changes actually help.